kubeshop/testkube-docs/docs/articles/istio.md

 All the values mentioned will be from the top of the specified chart.

-#### Disable Istio for test executions of prebuilt/container executors
+#### Disable Istio for Test Executions of Prebuilt/Container Executors

 Chart `testkube`: